WAT CHOENG THA

 King Tak Sin and Wat Kosawat

 Phraya Tak Sin served as a novice monk at Wat Kosawat before the fall of Ayutthaya in 1767 CE.
 The story goes that Nai Sin, the later King Taksin (reign 1767-1782 CE), was brought to Wat Kosawat by Chao Phraya Chakri when he was nine.
-He studied here Thai Khmer books and scriptures.
-When 13 years old, upon a day, Sin had the idea to set up a gambling den and persuaded the temple disciples to play.
-Ajan Thongdi Maha Thera, the leading monk, found it out and punished everyone.
+He studied Thai and Khmer books and scriptures here.
+When 13 years old, one day Sin had the idea to set up a gambling den and persuaded the temple disciples to play.
+Ajan Thongdi Maha Thera, the leading monk, found out and punished everyone.
 Sin was the instigator, so he gave him a heavy punishment, tying his hands and soaking him in water from the time the twilight rises.
 Ajan Thongdi went to pray, and he forgot Sin.
-About half time during the prayers, the head monk suddenly remembered Nai Sin and sent the monks to search for Nai Sin.
-They found Sin on the river bank edge, still tied to the stairs.
+About halfway through the prayers, the head monk suddenly remembered Nai Sin and sent the monks to search for Nai Sin.
+They found Sin on the riverbank edge, still tied to the stairs.
 Then Ajan Thongdi took Sin to the ordination hall to sit in the middle, and all the monks chanted the Buddha with auspicious incantations.
 Later, Chao Phraya Chakri took Sin, his adopted son, to propose himself as chamberlain (Mahat Lek) to King Borommakot until he was 21 years old.
 After that, he was ordained to live with Phra Ajan Thongdi at Wat Kosawat for three years.

 (View of the restored ordination hall - Picture taken July 2020 CE)